android/privacy-sandbox-samples/Fledge/FledgeJava/README.md

 the auction.

 Once the ad auction is complete, the app with show the URL that would normally be used the render the ad in the top purple Textview.
-The app will them trigger impression reporting which will run the reportWin and reportResults functions from the javascript files pulled down during the ad auction.
+The app will then trigger impression reporting which will run the reportWin and reportResults functions from the javascript files pulled down during the ad auction.
 These javascript files will instruct FLEDGE to send some data back to two additional endpoints